 How Factories Automate Production

 Modern factories rely on automation systems to produce goods consistently, efficiently, and safely.
-Automation replaces or augments manual processes with sensors, control systems, and machinery that operate with minimal direct human intervention.
+Automation replaces or augments manual processes with sensors, control systems, robotics, and machinery that operate with minimal direct human intervention.
+These systems allow factories to scale production, reduce variability, and maintain high quality even under demanding conditions.

 At its core, factory automation is about monitoring conditions, making decisions, and controlling physical processes in real time.
-It is not a single machine or technology, but a coordinated system combining hardware, software, and infrastructure.
+It is not a single machine or technology, but a coordinated system combining hardware, software, communication networks, and industrial infrastructure.
+Automated factories behave like tightly integrated ecosystems where each component depends on the others to maintain stability and throughput.

 The Basic Automation Loop